Here is the recipe for my Winter Warming Veg Stew, Ive put in the Veg I

 6 Mushrooms

-10 Tomato’s (I tend to use Cherry Tomato’s and pop them in
+10 Tomato’s (I tend to use Cherry Tomato’s and pop them in whole, but you could use other ones and chop them)

 Salt